Blegen Library Building

 Decorative Elements and Inscriptions of the Blegen Library Building

-What makes the Blegen Library building special is its many decorative elements with meaning on both its exterior and interior.
+Something that makes the Blegen Library building so special is its many decorative elements with meaning on both its exterior and interior.

 On the outside, facing west on the parapet are two inscriptions.
 Facing north (Gaslight District) is an inscription from Sir Francis Bacon’s Essay on Education: